AT&T to pay $105 million to settle charges it 'crammed' phone bills

-WASHINGTON AT&T Inc (T.N) will pay $105 million to settle allegations that it put unauthorized charges on customers' cell phone bills, a practice known as cramming, federal regulators said on Wednesday.
+WASHINGTON AT&T Inc will pay $105 million (65 million pounds) to settle allegations that it put unauthorised charges on customers' cell phone bills, a practice known as cramming, federal regulators said on Wednesday.

 The settlement comes after years of complaints from cell phone owners about being charged for services like daily horoscopes or trivia that they never requested.
 It was negotiated by the Federal Trade Commission, the Federal Communications Commission and all state attorneys general.